1st Person Historical Impersonations

 The Wit and Wisdom of Mark Twain

-Come meet Mark Twain (1835-1910) as he shares his wit, wisdom, and wry sense of humor through some of his most famous quips, comments, and timeless observations on just about everything—including life, love, history, culture, travel, animals, critics, politicians, youth, and human nature in general—in this highly entertaining, informative, and uplifting presentation.
+Come meet Mark Twain (1835-1910) as he shares his wit, wisdom, and wry sense of humor through some of his most famous quips, comments, and timeless observations on just about everything—including life, love, history, culture, travel, animals, critics, politicians, youth, and human nature in general—in this highly entertaining, informative, and uplifting living history presentation in period costume.
+Prepare to board ’cause the steamboat’s a comin’!

 John Philip Sousa (1854-1932) was the symbol of an era of American exceptionalism, and was known as the man who did one particular thing better than any other – he was to the patriotic march what Johann Strauss, Jr. was to the waltz.
 He stood alone among the first composers to tour the world with his own musical organization and was destined to become the most famous bandmaster in musical history.
 His band, which many say has never been surpassed, was a living legend, and even today it lives on in the form of the United States Marine Corps Band – ‘The President’s Own’.